deaddog/CommandLineParsing/readme.md

     string[] names = { "Abraham", "Benny", "Carl", "Dennis" };

-    string selectedName = names.MenuSelect(null);
+    string selectedName = names.MenuSelect();
-    string[] selectedNames = names.MenuSelectMultiple(null);
+    string[] selectedNames = names.MenuSelectMultiple();

-The `null` argument can be replaced by an object that describes settings for how the menu should be displayed.
+The behavior of these extension methods can be configured through various parameters.
-Overall the idea is to encapsulate displaying a menu in as short a line as possible.
+Overall the idea is to encapsulate displaying a menu in as short an expression as possible.

 ### Commands and parameters
 Using types defined by the framework, commands and their parameters can be set up and then executed using the supplied command line arguments.